Mendoncaa/LAPR2/docs/sprintB/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-_AC1 - Must be a collaborator of the company._
+_AC1 - The system allows HRM to assign one or more skills to a collaborator._

-_AC2 - The collaborator needs to have at least one skill._
+_AC2 - Must be a collaborator of the company._

 _AC3 - It must be impossible to assign skills to collaborator who are not in the company's database._

 ### 1.4.
 Found out Dependencies